shaneikennedy/pydepsync/README.md

 Detect external package dependencies in your code and add the missing ones to pyproject.toml

-A rust port of the excellent package [pipreqs](https://github.com/bndr/pipreqs), but for pyproject.toml
+A Rust port of the excellent package [pipreqs](https://github.com/bndr/pipreqs), but for pyproject.toml

 ## Usage

-`pydepsync` in the root of a pyproject.toml managed project
+Run `pydepsync` in the root of a project with a `pyproject.toml` file to scan your code and update dependencies

 ## Use-cases